Select Presentations and Publications

 “The Personal Collection as Alternative Archive,” The Makino Collection at Columbia: The Present and the Future of an Archive, Columbia University, November 11, 2011. (invited speaker)

-“Destination Japan: Identifying Japan in 20th Century Visual and Material Culture,” McGill University, March 24, 2011. (invited speaker) “Finding Film,” guest lecture for course taught by Professor Jane Gaines (“Film Finding”), Columbia University, February 18, 2011. (invited speaker)
+“Destination Japan: Identifying Japan in 20th Century Visual and Material Culture,” McGill University, March 24, 2011. (invited speaker) “Finding Film,” guest lecture for a course taught by Professor Jane Gaines (“Film Finding”), Columbia University, February 18, 2011. (invited speaker)

 “Tourist Japan: Identifying Japan in 20th century Visual and Material Culture,” Teaching Japan: Pedagogical Possibilities in US Higher Education, DePaul University, October 29-30, 2010. (refereed)